oshaughnessy/sierramountainll/_pages/softball.md

 reliable pitchers so that next season we can start the year with a full season of player-only pitching.
 In the 1st 1/3 of the season, coaches will throw pitches to batters.
 In the 2nd 1/3, players will throw for their own teammates.
 In the final 1/3, competitors will pitch against the other team.
+See [8U Pitching](#8u-pitching) for rules.
 {: .notice--info }

 PLEASE NOTE: The rules below are a work in progress.
 We may revise them as we